Health Encyclopedia

 • Remember, this diet is temporary.
 You should not follow this diet longer than directed because it might not provide you with enough fiber, vitamins, and minerals.

-• Contact your healthcare provider if you are on this diet for more than 5 days.
+• Contact your doctor if you are on this diet for more than 5 days.
 You may need nutritional or vitamin supplements.

 • Keep track of the amount of liquid that you drink and anything you eat while on this diet.
-Keep a log for your healthcare provider.
+Keep a log for your doctor.

 Choose these foods